-No. If you renew online or certify MCLE compliance online, please do not mail those forms.
+No. If you renew online, please do not mail those forms.

 Please see the License Fees webpage.

 Credit card: Online or paper form - Please note: Our service provider will charge you a separate, non-refundable transaction fee of 2.5% on all bank card transactions.
-We accept Visa, MasterCard and American Express only.
+We accept Visa, MasterCard and American Express.

 Check: Those who renew online will have the option of printing an invoice to mail in with a check.